fxru/pmundaphon/description/pmundaphon.md

 Gtaʔ _mnaʔ_ and Remo _munaʔ_ are irregular reflexes of , especially the Gtaʔ form _mnaʔ_ should be different, given our current understanding of the phonological developments, since a velar coda _\*aŋ_ results in Gtaʔ /ia/ (as should /aʔ/).
 Remo and Gtaʔ /n/ are also inconsistent as reflexes or either _\*r_ or _\*ŋ_.
 Gtaʔ _mnaʔ_ and Remo _munaʔ_ are consistently parallel to one another.

 Gtaʔ and Remo /ʔ/ is irregular.
-Gtaʔ /ʔ/ might be explained as secondary adition to the CVCV word after the loss of proto-Munda _\*ŋ_, see also _\*bxtxŋ_ ‘fear’.
+Gtaʔ /ʔ/ might be explained as secondary adition to the CVCV word after the loss of proto-Munda _\*ŋ_, see also _\*bVtVŋ_ ‘fear’.
 Remo /ʔ/ cannot be explained by the same mechanism and remains unexplained.

 ##### _\*(saŋ)saŋ_ ‘tumeric’ (\#0072-3)